eonil/FSEvents/README.md

     s.stop()
     s.invalidate()

-As soon as the last strong reference removed, the stream will be destroyed.
+As soon as the last strong reference gets removed, the stream will be destroyed.

 Caveats
 ----------
 In the Xcode, AppKit apps are configured to use Sandbox by default.
 Sandboxed apps cannot access files out of its container.
 Therefore, it could look like it cannot receive file system events out of the container.
 To receive file system events out of container, you should turn off sandboxing.

+At this point, `xcodebuild` doesn't work for GUI demo project.
+It fails on dependency resolution.
+You can open and run the demo project in Xcode GUI.
+CLI demo works with `swift build`.